Daylife

 Daylife was an online publishing company that offered cloud-based tools for web publishers, marketers, and developers.
 It provided digital media management tools and content feeds to publishers, brand marketers and developers.
 Daylife was founded in 2006, raised $15 million from several investors, including Getty Images, and was acquired in 2012 by NewsCred.
 The company was headquartered in downtown New York City.

+Overview

 Daylife's products included the Daylife Publisher Suite, a range of APIs, and a set of "hosted solutions" including Smart Topics, Smart Galleries, and Smart Sections.
 The hosted solutions were all launched in partnership with Getty Images, which offers publishers a wide range of multimedia tools.
 Daylife's technology analyzed over 100,000 curated content feeds, which enabled publishers to curate and automate media for use in proprietary content.

 Clients included USA Today, Bloomberg Businessweek, NPR, Mashable, Sky News, Forbes, and Thomson Reuters.

 The company shut down in 2016.